Dear Visitor,

 Enrolment: Ongoing

-Sponsor: This initiative is funded by the Crohn’s and Colitis Foundation of Canada
+Sponsor: This initiative is funded by Crohn’s and Colitis Canada and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)/NIH.

 Objective: The objective is to evaluate microbial and gene expression factors which are associated with the recurrence of small bowel inflammation following surgery for Crohn’s Disease.
 This will have practical implications for evaluating which patients are more likely to rapidly recur as well as provide insight into the pathogenesis of Crohn’s Disease.